CharleyRutledge/Age-Prediction-System/README.md

 This will execute the cells of code inside the notebook.

 ## Restrictions
 This project uses google Drive to store the dataset.
-The dataset will be stored on this repository for ease of access however mounting the driver is necessary as there is over 234,000 images and this is a storage issue.
+The dataset can be downloaded by clicking [DropBox Link](https://www.dropbox.com/scl/fi/ebg1vr6bng0ayri5hf5bi/combined_faces_train_augmented-001.zip?rlkey=ege15x9dvoop3f053d51d18az&dl=0) for ease of access however mounting the driver is necessary as there is over 234,000 images and this is a storage issue.
+The dataset was obtained from [Skillcate](https://www.kaggle.com/datasets/skillcate/merged-augmented-utk-faces-facial-age-dataset)

 Running the project will produce different results each time so the values may not reflect the project that is stored in the repository.